July 20, 2008

 Copalis Beach, OR

-We've been traveling so I haven't had consistent Internet access to post or comment on posts lately.
+I've been traveling so I haven't had consistent Internet access to post or comment on posts lately.
 I painted this yesterday in the early morning.
 Painted quickly just trying to capture the essence of what I was seeing.

 May 19, 2008